Katowice Open

 The Katowice Open was a professional women's tennis tournament played on an indoor hard court in Katowice, Poland and was held in April.
 The event was affiliated with the Women's Tennis Association (WTA), and was an International-level tournament on the WTA Tour.
-Katowice Open replaced Danish Open since 2013 WTA Tour season.
+Katowice Open replaced the Danish Open beginning with the 2013 WTA Tour season.
 The official tournament ball was Babolat Roland Garros’.
 The organizer of the tournament was SOS Music company from Toruń, which had obtained the license from Octagon sport agency.
 Telewizja Polska had taken the television partnership of the event.
 The tournament was broadcast by TVP in April.

 From 2014, the surface was changed from clay to hard.

 Octagon chose to relocate the event to Biel/Bienne as the Ladies Open Biel Bienne beginning in 2017.